Charles Chauncey Burr

-Charles Chauncey Burr (1817–1883) was an American journalist, author and publisher.
+Charles Chauncey Burr (c.
+1817–1883) was an American journalist, author and publisher.
 A native of Maine, he became an intimate friend of Edgar Allan Poe and his family, and published a number of magazines and newspapers.

 Biography

 Burr had a varied career (he had been the publicity agent for Lola Montez, the former mistress of Ludwig I of Bavaria) and is credited with having written her autobiography.
 At some point he acquired the title "Reverend", though scholars do not know how.
 Jay Hubbell, writing in Publications of the Modern Language Association, remarks that even his birth and death dates are uncertain.
 The authors of A general history of the Burr family note that their questionnaire was not returned; they did know, apparently, that he was a well-known lecturer and had published a newspaper in Hoboken, New Jersey, called the Hudson Co.
 Register.

 Magazines and politics

 Burr founded a number of magazines including the Philadelphia-based periodical Nineteenth Century (first issue published January 1847), the Bergen County, New Jersey Democrat and the New York-based The Old Guard.
 In his youth, he appears to have been a "militant reformer" — he praised the Quaker abolitionist John Greenleaf Whittier's poem "The Reformer" in the first issue of Nineteenth Century and called Whittier "one of the best the purest of all poets".
 In later issues of the Nineteenth Century, "he published materials indicating a strong anti-slavery bias".
 Later in life, though, he changed sides completely - during the American Civil War he was a Copperhead.
 The first issue of The Old Guard contains a lengthy invective by Burr against abolitionist preachers such as Henry Ward Beecher, saying that their "savage war-cries" indicate they have sided with the devil.